databrickslabs/discoverx/README.md

 DisocoverX will concurrently execute the SQL template against all Delta tables matching the selection pattern and return a Spark DataFrame with the union of all results.

-Some useful SQL templates to use are
+Some useful SQL templates are
 * Describe details: `DESCRIBE DETAIL {full_table_name}`
 * Show delta history: `SHOW HISTORY {full_table_name}`
 * Deep clone: `CREATE TABLE IF NOT EXISTS {table_catalog}.{table_schema}_clone.{table_name} DEEP CLONE {full_table_name}`